uchicago-capp-30320/apt-plus/docs/endpoints.md

 Backend behavior:

 - In addition to returning the template, geocoding and cleaned address string, this endpoint also marks the beginning of our caching strategy.
 The endpoint will also return a `property_id`.
-    - Once we have validated the user’s address, we will store the address and geocoding in our `properties` table.
+    - Once we have validated the user's address, we will store the address and geocoding in our `properties` table.
 The primary key for this table will serve as the `property_id`.
         - Validation means that we were able to generate a clean address string and the geocoding lies within the boundaries of Hyde Park.

 ## `/fetch_inspections`

-- Method: POST
+- Method: GET
 - Description: Fetches building inspection records for a given address or location.
 - Response Format: JSON
 - Query Parameters: